oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 Build a Custom Web Catalog From Scratch (Example)
 =================================================

-For illustration purposes, a sample web catalog set up is provided below.
+For illustration purposes, a sample web catalog setup is provided below.

 Create First Level Menu
 -----------------------